 The code is stamped on the diamond shaped metal tag that came with the keys.

 Please add a note a check-out saying you would like the new lock to be keyed to match, and provide the key code info.

-Please send a note to firstname.lastname@example.org if you don’t have the key code info you need.
+Please send a note to email@example.com if you have additional questions.